jetm/git-recommended-uses/git-recommended-uses.md

 > How to deal with conflict without using a Editor.

 Explain issues with '<<<<<<', '>>>>>>' or '======' in an Editor.

 ---

-## Rebase interactive

-It allows to navigate for each commit deciding interactively what to do.

-> $ git rebase -i

---

-You can pick (or delete), reword commit message, edit code, squash, fixup or exec an command.

---

-Automatically modify the rebase todo list:

-> $ git config --global rebase.autoSquash true

-???

-Problem to solve:

-> How to modify commits

-Clarify about pick, reword, edit, squash (merge commit message) and fixup (discard commit message) in rebase todo list.

----